james-jw/basex.vim/README.md

 [Syntastic][0] is a generic syntax file validation tool for use with vim.
 For more details check our their page.

 ### About BaseX.vim
-This baseX.vim checker leverages the BaseX binary for valildatng XQuery modules and scripts in `vim``
+BaseX.vim checker leverages the BaseX binary for valildatng XQuery modules and scripts in ``vim``.

 #### Screenshot